 As you move through the case study, you’ll be able to confirm or eliminate potential clinical problems.
 You will be asked a series of questions throughout the course to assist you with your findings.

 - What are red flags in your assessment findings?

 - What does this mean for the patient?

-Registered nurses, registered midwives and other health professionals working in primary health care, community and acute settings.
+Registered nurses, registered midwives and other healthcare professionals working in primary health, community and acute settings.

 No conflict of interest exists for anyone in the position to control content for this activity.
 Wherever possible, generic or non-proprietary names of medications or products have been used.